How do you stay ahead of the competition and win on social media? Start with a social media competitive analysis.

 Identify your competitive keywords

 But if your property is a boutique hotel with evening wine tastings and local art, you’re not necessarily competing directly with the Holiday Inn.
-Having a thorough understanding of your keyword inventory will help you develop a clear picture of who you’re really competing against online.
+Having a thorough understanding of keywords relevant to your product offering will help you develop a clear picture of who you’re really competing against online.

 The Google Adwords Keyword Planner is a great place to identify the keywords most relevant to your brand.
 Even if you don’t advertise with Google Adwords, this tool is free to use.